ilyabo/aiddata/README.markdown

 To install dependencies run

     npm install
-    npm install -g forever

-To run the app use
+To run the app in the development mode use

     cake restart

+To run in production

+    cake start-forever